 It Might Get Loud

 After directing An Inconvenient Truth, Davis Guggenheim turns his lens to guitarists Jimmy Page, the Edge, and Jack White, ostensibly in a film about the guitar.
 But the framework is pretty flimsy, and it quickly becomes obvious that Guggenheim just wants to hang out with some rockstars.
 Page and the Edge come off as kindly elderly gentlemen, but White is a pompous ass, wearing silly antique clothes, spontaneously writing a song on camera (it's awful), and even having a kid come onscreen as a child version of himself—so we can watch Big Jack give Little Jack life lessons like how to kick out a piano stool just like Jerry Lee Lewis did.
 You will learn nothing about the guitar from this movie; all it does is prove that Jimmy Page and the Edge are talented, inventive guitarists, while Jack White has yet to emerge from the shadows of his influences.
 NED LANNAMANN Laurelhurst Theater.

-Night Double Feature Picture Show
+Late Night Double Feature Picture Show

 Boxxes' free movie night.
 This week's selections feature carefree hippie Dennis Hopper in Easy Rider and scary psycho Dennis Hopper in Blue Velvet.
 Boxxes.

 A documentary that "explores the collision of faith and culture in America."
 Not screened for critics.
 Fox Tower 10.

 Magnificent Obsession: Frank Lloyd Wright's Buildings and Legacy in Japan